 This article contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.

 Portable solar panels are compact, moveable photovoltaic panels designed to charge batteries, power stations, or home circuits without permanent installation — making them useful for UK camping, festivals, van life, and as a flexible alternative to bracket-mounted balcony solar systems that can be repositioned or taken on trips.
+The market has moved fast in the last year: most flagship foldable panels from Jackery, Anker, and EcoFlow have quietly switched to bifacial cells (capturing reflected light on the rear face too), which has pushed both efficiency and prices up compared with the previous generation.

 Portable vs Fixed Balcony Solar: Understanding the Difference